schollz/_core/docs/content/blurbs/source-code.md

 # Uploading firmware

-There are periodically new firmwares with updated effects or improved performance.
-If you have the tool installed, you can connect your device to your computer and automatically flash it.
-Otherwise, you can download the latest release directly using this link:
+Periodically, new firmwares are released with updated effects or improved performance.
+If you have the tool installed, you can connect your device to your computer and automatically update the firmware.
+You can also download the latest release directly from this link: [link to latest release].

 ### Latest firmware: **[zeptocore v2.0.9](https://github.com/schollz/_core/releases/download/v2.0.9/zeptocore_v2.0.9.uf2)**

+To update your zeptocore to the latest version, follow these steps:

-Plug in a USB-C cable to the device and hold the `BOOTSEL` button (near the USB-C jack). while holding the `BOOTSEL` button, press the `NRST` button (also near the USB-C jack). after a few seconds a new drive should appear on your computer with a name like `RPI-RP2`.
+1. Connect a USB-C cable to the device and hold the `BOOTSEL` button (located near the USB-C jack).
+2. While holding the `BOOTSEL` button, press the `NRST` button (also near the USB-C jack).
+3. After a few seconds, a new drive named `RPI-RP2` should appear on your computer.

-Drag and drop the downloaded **zeptocore_v2.0.9.uf2** file onto the `RPI-RP2` drive that appeared.
-Wait a few seconds and the drive will disappear and the device will turn on automatically.
-Congratulations, you have updated your zeptocore to the latest version. (_Note:_ If using [boardcore](#boardcore) you can follow the same instructions, but make sure to download the latest [boardcore_v2.0.9.uf2](https://github.com/schollz/_core/releases/download/v2.0.9/boardcore_v2.0.9.uf2)).
+4. Drag and drop the downloaded **zeptocore_v2.0.9.uf2** file onto the `RPI-RP2` drive.
+5. Wait momentarily for the drive to disappear, indicating the update is complete, and the device will turn on automatically.

+Congratulations, your zeptocore has been successfully updated to the latest version.

+(_Note:_ If using [boardcore](#boardcore), follow the same instructions but ensure you download the latest [boardcore_v2.0.9.uf2](https://github.com/schollz/_core/releases/download/v2.0.9/boardcore_v2.0.9.uf2)).

 ### Tool uploader

-If you installed the tool locally, you can simply run the tool and click in the top right to upload a new firmware, while the device is plugged in.
-Download the tool for your operating system from the [latest releases](https://github.com/schollz/_core/releases/latest).
+If you have installed the tool on your computer, launch the tool and click on the top right to upload a new firmware while the device is connected.
+Download the tool compatible with your operating system from the [latest releases](https://github.com/schollz/_core/releases/latest).

 ## Firmware development